syncfusion-content/windowsforms-docs/WindowsForms/Classic/Button/ImageSettings.md

 ---
 layout: post
-title: Image Settings | WindowsForms | Syncfusion
+title: ImageSettings in Windows Forms xptoolbar control | Syncfusion
-description: Image Settings
+description: Learn about ImageSettings support in Syncfusion Windows Forms ButtonAdv(Classic) control and more details.
 platform: WindowsForms
 control: Tools
 documentation: ug
 ---
-# Image Settings
+# ImageSettings in Windows Forms ButtonAdv(Classic)

 ButtonAdv supports two types of images.
 They are,